 Research Design in Geopolitics and Security

-The dissertation gives you the opportunity to study an aspect of Geopolitics and Security in depth by managing and carrying out your own piece of research and analysis.
-You will be assigned a dissertation supervisor and the length of the piece will be up to 15,000 words.
-Dissertations are an excellent opportunity to work with outside organisations and may provide a lead into a future career.
+The dissertation gives you the opportunity to study an aspect of geopolitics and security in-depth by managing and carrying out your own piece of research and analysis.
+You will be assigned a dissertation supervisor who will help you develop your research aims and objectives, identify bodies of relevant literature, establish a particular strang of conceptual thought, and select appropriate research methods for the collection and analysis of data.
+You will produce an extended written report of 15,000 words, and will be encouaged to work with an external organisation to build a network of contacts and relationships to facilitate your future career.

 Resilience and the Governing of Emergency